Protect your customer data and stay compliant.

-- European General Data Protection Regulation (GDPR) — Going into effect in 2018, violating this regulation may audit a fine up to 20,000,000€ (or up to 4% of the annual worldwide turnover, whichever is greater).
+- European General Data Protection Regulation (GDPR) — Violating this regulation may audit a fine up to 20,000,000€ (or up to 4% of the annual worldwide turnover, whichever is greater).

 - Data breach penalties — We’ve implemented incident response and escalation procedures using industry standard policies (e.g., NIST 800-61).
 Our incident response and escalation procedures are tested annually, at the very minimum.

 What are the real costs of PCI DSS compliance?